abarat09/ML-Data-Science/README.md

 Repository containing portfolio of machine learning projects completed by me for self learning and hobby purposes.
 Presented in the form of iPython Notebooks, and Python markdown files.

-_Note: The repository contains projects data and code distributed under the license provided by Microsoft Azure and have been completed as part of the "Microsoft Azure AI Fundamentals: Explore visual tools for machine learning" Challenge_
+_Note: The repository contains project data and code distributed under the license provided by Microsoft Azure and have been completed as part of the "Microsoft Azure AI Fundamentals: Explore visual tools for machine learning" Challenge_

 ## Contents